ashrithyvs/Lateral/Readme.md

 ### To run the application follow below steps

-1. Run `git clone https://github.com/ashrithyvs/Lateral.git` or download the archive and extract it.
+1. Run `git clone https://github.com/ashrithyvs/Lateral.git` in bash shell or download the archive and extract it.
 2. Run `cd lateral && npm install`
 3. Run `npm run dev` - starts the client side server.
 4. Open localhost:5173 in web browser to interact with client side.